 - Social care.
-In February 2018, Social Care Wales published the Social care research and development strategy for Wales 2018-2023 in partnership with Health and Care Research Wales.
+In February 2018, Social Care Wales published the Social care • research and development strategy for Wales 2018-2023 in partnership with Health and Care Research Wales.
 The implementation of the strategy has been pivotal in taking social care research forward especially in areas such as use of existing and routinely collected data, public involvement, setting priorities for funding calls as well as range of initiatives to improve access research evidence and adoption into practice.
 While we have made good progress on implementing elements of the strategy, there are gaps in policy evaluation and research skills across both adults and children's social care, as well as in the infrastructure, capacity and capability for doing research and using it to enrich policy and practice.
 Work has begun to shape the next steps working in partnership with Welsh Government policy teams and Social Care Wales namely around developing our future researcher workforce through the Health and Care Research Wales Faculty and strengthening adult social care leadership and is reflected in this plan. - Cancer.
 In July 2022, we published the first coordinated cancer research strategy for Wales (CReSt).
 Developed in partnership with the Wales Cancer Network and the Wales Cancer Research Centre, with input from patients, members of the public and other cancer researchers, the strategy focuses on six priority research themes where there is already a track record of excellence in Wales that can be developed further to be internationally leading.
 The aim is to develop critical mass and a sustainable platform for cancer research for the priority themes from which other strengths can then emerge.
 The recommended themes align well with Wales and UK-wide national initiatives and programmes.
-They also offer opportunities for cross theme research collaboration in cancer and with non-cancer research as well as with third sector and industry partners. - Genomics.
-We are currently working with policy colleagues who are leading on the Welsh genomic healthcare plans in response to the UK government's https://walescancerresearchcentre.org/wp-content/uploads/CReSt-English-FINAL.pdf genomics strategy, to ensure Welsh research excellence and expertise is reflected in national and UK implementation plans and that Welsh researchers are able to lead and contribute to the opportunities arising from the shared UK-level commitments (such as Our Future Health and the MRC UK Functional Genomics Initiative).
-Working in collaboration with researchers, patients and key organisations, including the Wales Gene Park, Genomics Partnership Wales and the All-Wales Medical Genetics Service, we are currently undertaking a scoping exercise to assess areas of strength, priorities and emerging areas of excellence and to support the development of a genomics research strategy.
+They also offer opportunities for cross theme research collaboration in cancer and with non-cancer research as well as with third sector and industry partners.